syncthing/docs/dev/infrastructure.rst

 - `build.syncthing.net <https://build.syncthing.net/>`__

 There are various build agents; Linux, Windows, and Mac.
-These are currently provided by :users:`calmh` or Kastelo.
+These are currently provided by :user:`calmh` or Kastelo.

 Signing Server